-All vegetative cover within this zone shall consist of undisturbed, existing vegetation, except that invasive and nonnative plants may be removed.
+All vegetative cover within this zone shall consist of undisturbed, existing vegetation, except that invasive and nonnative plants may be removed with permission from the Planning and Transportation Department.
 In cases where little or no existing vegetation is present, only native, water tolerant species shall be planted.
 Acceptable species for planting within buffer zones are listed in Section 20.04.080(d) (Permitted Plant Species).
-Plant spacing and density for new vegetation within buffer zones shall comply with specifications of the natural resource's conservation service for each plant type.
+Plant spacing and density for new vegetation within buffer zones shall comply with current preferred practices for each plant type.